How to Rank Numbers in Google Sheets Using Sparklines

 School Costs with One Bar Chart

-This formula will create a Sparkline that shows the rank of the $37,846 compared to…itself.
+This formula will create a Sparkline that shows the rank of the $37,846 compared to itself.
 Since there is only one number in the range, the bar is at 100%.
-Next, insert a bar for every school and make the lengths relative.
-The sparklines will be scaled so that the smallest number is the shortest bar and the largest number is the longest bar.
+Next, we will insert a bar for every school and make the lengths relative.

-Now, we will add the max option to set the maximum length of the lines.
+Now, we will add the max option to set the maximum length of the bars.
 We will nest the MAX function inside the max attribute, which chooses the largest amount as the maximum line length.
 Note that lowercase max is an option specific to sparklines, while uppercase MAX is a function you can use anywhere in Google Sheets.
 The new formula is as follows.

 =SPARKLINE(B2,{"charttype","bar";"max",MAX(B$2:B)})